Most Europeans in poll think EU should offer Ukraine membership

 Sixty-eight percent of Americans surveyed backed Ukraine becoming a member of NATO but Europeans were about evenly split with 46 percent saying Ukraine should become a member of NATO and 47 percent saying it should not.

-Under the NATO treaty an attack on any member state counts as an an attack on all of them and would oblige the alliance to go to the defence of the victim of that attack.
+Under the NATO treaty an attack on any member state counts as an attack on all of them and would oblige the alliance to go to the defense of the victim of that attack.

 Ukraine asserts it has been the victim of an outright attack by Russian forces.